barmichal/VBA-Docs/api/Access.Chart.md

 # Chart object (Access)

-A customizable visualization of data that can be included in a report.
+A customizable visualization of data that can be included in a report .

 ## Events